surf3s/EDM/readme.md

 4. Added message to communication settings to let user know program is trying
 5. Fixed datum menu in setups (to not have add new)
 6. Added message when trying to do setups without having added datums
+7. Fixed a logic bug with units when also unit is set to carry

 ##### Changes for Version 1.0.39
 1. Fixed issue with Alpha default buttons not working